reedwan/little-giving-blog/content/posts/afghanistan-bread/index.md

 caption: "A girl walks across the Blue Mosque in Mazar-e-Sharif, Afghanistan"
 ---

-Over the last few months Mothers of Afghanistan have been facilitating daily bread distribution in Kabul, on behalf of Little Giving users.
+Since January 2022, Mothers of Afghanistan have been facilitating daily bread distribution in Kabul, on behalf of Little Giving users.

 Mothers of Afghanistan is a UK registered charity ([1190531](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5152229)) that works in Kabul, Jalalabad, Paktika and other areas of Afghanistan.

 In Kabul, Mothers of Afghanistan have set up a bread voucher scheme for poor families and widows.
 Families are assessed and given vouchers which they can use to collect freshly baked bread from local bakeries.
-Currently 230 naan breads are collected by families every day with donations from Little Giving users.
+Currently (October 2022) 230 naan breads are collected by families every day with donations from Little Giving users.

 ![Mothers of Afghanistan staff give bread vouches to widows](b.jpg)